Evolutionary Curricula for Children and Youth

 A whole new genre of music videos (freely accessible for online viewing or download) examine existential questions of life's meaning from a science-based, yet reverential, perspective.
 Highly recommended for discussion are the music videos by Symphony of Science and by Peter Mayer.

 NOTE: For ministers, teachers, and other adults preparing to guide youth Coming of Age classes, experiences, and declarations, it is vital to see the importance of leading youth toward contemplation and consideration of life and life challenges as they really are — rather than making "beliefs" central for this quest (especially the usual supernatural belief questions: Is there a God?
 Do I believe in life after death?).
-Toward this end, Connie Barlow highly recommends reading or listening online to UU Rev. Davidson Loehr's 2008 sermon titled "Brokenness."
-Rev Loehr highlights the wisdom that had been read to the congregation the previous Sunday by 4 youths who had just completed that quest.
-Click to read or listen to the sermon, then scroll down to the second sermon on this page ("Brokenness"), delivered June 15, 2008 at First Unitarian Universalist Church of Austin TX.

 High-Resolution, Large Format CHARTS to view or download: